 "No, no," his father answered quietly, tears brimming in his eyes, "Your sisters... they can't lose you too."

-In the same way, a gigai would never compare with a real body.
+In the same way, a gigai could never compare with a real body.
 As Urahara said, "you can live in a gigai forever, but you will also look fifteen forever."

-She shrugged but did not look his way, it did not take a genius to guess why she came and why she was so quiet.
+She shrugged without looking his way.
+It didn't take a genius to guess why she came and why she was so quiet.
 So he added, more gently this time, "You don't need to worry about me."
-She said nothing.

 He sighed and took a seat next to her on the floor, "I am fine, you know."